gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 ##### Unit of consensus

 Unlike Paxos whose unit of consensus is a single proposed value, the unit of Bitcoin consensus is a block of multiple transactions.
-Each transaction (e.g., send 1 BTC to a friend) is signed by the current wallet's private key with the signature in order to provide the mathematical proof and thus protect against malicious actors.
-Once the signatures are validated, the miner combines those transactions into one, rather than initiating a new consensus for each transaction.
+Each transaction (e.g., send 1 BTC to a friend) is signed by the current wallet's private key with the signature to provide the mathematical proof and thus protect against malicious actors.
+Once the signatures are validated, the miner combines those transactions into one unit for consensus, rather than initiating a new consensus for each transaction.

 ##### Data structure